-WVE-003: In HD, we are currently advancing WVE-003, a stereopure antisense oligonucleotide designed to selectively target an undisclosed single nucleotide polymorphism ("SNP"), "mHTT SNP3", associated with the disease-causing mutant huntingtin (mHTT) mRNA transcript within the HTT gene.
+WVE-003: In HD, we are currently advancing WVE-003, a stereopure antisense oligonucleotide designed to selectively target an undisclosed single nucleotide polymorphism ("SNP"), "mHTT SNP3", associated with the disease-causing mutant huntingtin ("mHTT") mRNA transcript within the HTT gene.
 WVE-003 incorporates our novel PN chemistry, as well as learnings from our first-generation HD programs.
 Approximately 40% of the HD population carries SNP3.
 Targeting mRNA with this SNP allows us to lower expression of transcript from the mutant allele, while leaving the healthy transcript relatively intact.
 The healthy transcript is required to produce wtHTT protein which is important for neuronal function.
 We commonly refer to this method (or approach) as "allele-selective targeting."
 SNPs are naturally occurring variations within a given genetic sequence and in certain instances can be used to distinguish between two related copies of a gene where only one is associated with the expression of a disease-causing protein.
 Our allele-selective approach may also enable us to address the pre-manifest, or asymptomatic, HD patient population in the future.
 In preclinical studies, WVE-003 showed dose-dependent and selective reduction of mHTT mRNA in vitro, and potent and durable knockdown of mHTT mRNA and protein in vivo.
 Based on the modeling of the pharmacokinetic-pharmacodynamic (PK-PD) relationship for WVE-003, the model predicts that WVE-003 will attain sufficient concentrations to engage mHTT transcript in both the cortex and striatum and decrease expression of mHTT protein.

 SELECT-HD Phase 1b/2a clinical trial: In December 2020, we initiated clinical development of WVE-003 with the submission of a CTA.
-The SELECT-HD trial is a multicenter, randomized, double-blind, placebo-controlled Phase 1b/2a trial to assess the safety and tolerability of intrathecally administered WVE-003 for patients with early manifest Huntington's disease.
+The SELECT-HD trial is a multicenter, randomized, double-blind, placebo-controlled Phase 1b/2a trial to assess the safety and tolerability of intrathecally administered WVE-003 for patients with early manifest HD.
 Additional objectives include measurement of mHTT and wtHTT protein and exploratory pharmacokinetic, pharmacodynamic, clinical and MRI endpoints.
 The SELECT-HD trial is designed to be adaptive, with dose escalation and dosing frequency being guided by an independent committee.
 Preclinical models that have established pharmacologic activity have informed the starting dose for this trial.
-We expect to initiate dosing in the SELECT-HD trial in 2021.
+In August 2021, we announced that clinical trial sites have been activated and recruitment is underway for the SELECT-HD trial and we expect to initiate dosing in 2021.